TrigGuard

 TrigGuard sits in front of irreversible execution: infrastructure changes, data exports, financial movement, model publication, and other automated actions that must not run without explicit authorization.

 We design for realistic failure modes: compromised tooling, leaked tokens, confused deputies, forged or replayed evidence, and attempts to bypass policy.
-The objective is fail-closed authorization with deterministic outcomes and verifiable receipts—not “trust the pipeline.”
+The objective is fail-closed authorization with deterministic outcomes and verifiable receipts, not "trust the pipeline."

 For system boundaries and trust assumptions, see Architecture and Protocol spec.